AlphaLFC/End2EndMemoryNetwork/README.md

 This is a simple tensorflow implementation of the N2NMem described in "End-To-End Memory Networks", arXiv:1503.08895.

-Dataset can be downloaded in
+Dataset can be downloaded from http://www.thespermwhale.com/jaseweston/babi/tasks_1-20_v1-2.tar.gz
-http://www.thespermwhale.com/jaseweston/babi/tasks_1-20_v1-2.tar.gz

 Set parameters in config.py.